 Management monitor all risks to the business, they record how each risk is mitigated and have warning flags to identify increased risk levels.
-Management recognise the importance of risk management and view it as an integral part of the management process which is tied into the business model and is described further in the Risk Management Process and Internal controls section on page 48 of the 2023 Annual Report and Note 2 "Financial Risk Management" on page 152 of the 2023 Annual Report.
+Management recognise the importance of risk management and view it as an integral part of the management process which is tied into the business model and is described further in the Risk management and internal control section on page 48 of the 2023 Annual Report and Note 2 "Financial risk management" on page 152 of the 2023 Annual Report.